|

 Grand Rapids were those of Berkey and Gay, the Phoenix Furniture Company, and Nelson,

-Matter and Company.
+Matter & Company.
 The largest and most prominent furniture

-The mid-nineteenth century witnessed the emergence of a few large furniture manufacturing companies that employed several hundred workers and used a variety of steam-powered machines to manufacture furniture.
-However, the progress of machine production of furniture was hindered by the initial expense of the woodworking machinery, and consequently machine-made furniture remained the exception rather than the rule in the middle years of the nineteenth century.
+The mid-nineteenth century witnessed the emergence of a few large furniture manufacturing companies that employed several hundred workers and used a variety of steam-powered machines.
+However, the growth of machine production of furniture was hindered by the initial expense of the woodworking machinery, and consequently, machine-made furniture remained the exception rather than the rule in the middle years of the nineteenth century.
 Use of steam-powered machinery in the furniture industry did not become widespread until the last three decades of the nineteenth century, when the machines were manufactured at lower cost.

 |